rcampbell1337/Wordaday-V2/README.md

 # Wordaday, My discord bot

-#### This is a kop out today, but i will be finishing integrating aws tomorrow

 # NOW WITH AWS! (for the first time ever!)

 ## Crisp and cool bot, utilising oop :sunglasses:.
 This bot has it all, and i'm chuffed with it!